What can we do to protect our families from the tide of pressures trying to crush the traditional family? How can we build strong family units?

 - “Strong and resilient families are attentive to meeting basic needs of the family, such as financial stability, health of family members, maintenance of the home environment and managing these needs as well as possible.”

-- “Strong and resilient families develop shared religious, spiritual and moral values that give them common purpose and direction.
-Research on strong families has consistently found the importance of shared values and beliefs that give family members a sense of common identity and purpose.
-Such values can be a source of strength for family members when life becomes difficult” (Sean Brotherson, “Building a Strong Family,” Family Connections, pp. 5-6).
+- “Strong and resilient families develop shared religious, spiritual and moral values that give them common purpose and direction” (Sean Brotherson, “Building a Strong Family,” Family Connections, pp. 5-6).

 A spiritual family

-God is also in the process of gathering to Himself a family.
-His family will be identified by similar traits based on what He teaches us in the Holy Bible.
-God desires a huge family with each child doing his or her share to contribute to the health and well-being of His family.
+God is also in the process of building a family.
+His family will be identified by similar traits found in the Holy Bible.
+God desires a large family with all of His children doing their part to contribute to the health and well-being of His family.

 As the apostle John explained, “Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.
 And everyone who has this hope in Him purifies himself, just as He is pure” (1 John 3:2-3).

-Just like any strong family, we will be identified as being in God’s family by reflecting the character of our Father and His Son, Jesus Christ.
+Just as in any strong family, we will be identified as being in God’s family by reflecting the character of our Father and His Son, Jesus Christ.
 Being a vibrant part of the Kingdom of God will be our future family identity.

 Read more about what the Bible teaches about strong marriages and families in the articles in the “Marriage” and “Parenting” sections.
 For more about God’s family, be sure to read the article “Children of God.”